sk89q/theater-with-friends/README.md

 # TheaterWithFriends

-This project runs a website on YOUR server that lets you play videos stored ON the server and YouTube, Vimeo,, etc. videos, synced to everyone else.
+This project runs a website on YOUR server that lets you play videos stored ON the server and YouTube, Vimeo, etc. videos, synced to everyone else.

 ![UI](readme/ui.png)